bobalazek/moaitime/README.md

-# MyZenBuddy
+# MoaiTime

-This is the MyZenBuddy project.
+This is the MoaiTime project.

 ## Stack